DinoChiesa/Gemini-Function-Calling/README.md

   - "Can you tell me the weather in Des Moines, IA?"
   - "Are the Seattle Mariners playing tonight, and if so, which team are they playing?"

-This is because the latest Gemini models are augmenting the LLM capabilities with Google Search.
-So while a given Gemini model might be "frozen" based on its training date, it can query at least _some_ external tools now.
+This is because the latest Gemini models are augmenting the LLM capabilities with Google Search on the server side.
+So while a given Gemini model might be "frozen" based on its training date, it can query at least _some_ external tools now, all on its own.

-_But_ Gemini obviously cannot directly plug into systems or services that are local to your environment.
+_But_ the remote Gemini model obviously cannot directly plug into systems or services that are local to your environment.

 Function calling can mitigate this limitation.
-Function calling is sometimes referred to as tool use because it allows the model to augment its knowledge with information obtained via systems outside its purview, via functions defined within the app's logic, or remote APIs accessible to the app, but not accessible to Gemini.
+Function calling is sometimes referred to as _tool use_ (that's what Anthropic calls it) because it allows the model to augment its knowledge with information obtained via systems outside its purview, via functions defined within the app's logic, or remote APIs accessible to the app, but not accessible directly by the Gemini model.

+It looks like this:

 ![function calling image](https://cloud.google.com/static/vertex-ai/generative-ai/docs/multimodal/images/function-calling.png)

+In English,

+- the user provides a prompt, eg,  "This week, what evening will  be cooler, Wednesday or Thursday?"

+- the application (agent) sends that prompt, along with a description of a set of available functions, up to the remote model (Gemini) .

+- Gemini looks at the prompt, and the available tools, and tsends back a reply instructing the app to invoke one of the tools.

+- the agent does that, and then sends the original prompt, plus the results of the tool invocaiton, back up to Gemini.

+- Gemini forms a response based on all of that input, sends it back to the application.

+- The application returns the response to the user.

-While the documentation on the referenced page specifically refers to Vertex AI, the generic Gemini endpoint available at generativelanguage.googleapis.com also supports function calling.
+NB: While the documentation on the referenced page specifically refers to Vertex AI, the generic Gemini endpoint available at generativelanguage.googleapis.com also supports function calling.
 This repo demonstrates some of that.

 ## OK, So what's going on in this Repo?

-This example code shows how to invoke "The Gemini API" located at generativelanguage.googleapis.com :
+This example code shows how an app can invoke "the Gemini API" located at generativelanguage.googleapis.com :

  1. ...to list available models, and to generate content.
     The latter could be used, for example, to ask for a dynamically-generated limerick or